Date: 5 October 2014. Trash Solutions.

 grocery bags I have sewn from old spinnaker fabric.
 They are light

 weight and take little room.
 My daughter gave me one that looks like

-a strawberry when folded for Christmas.
+a strawberry when folded for Christmas one year.

 but it does work.

 Side Note: The above is is one of my

 older ones and the shoulder straps are narrow.
 That is a bad idea.